kristiey510/AWSRekognition/README.md

 <img width="904" alt="Screen Shot 2021-04-22 at 12 23 45 PM" src="https://user-images.githubusercontent.com/69918614/115750279-ff965a00-a365-11eb-9975-33c068067b69.png">

-## Hypothesis Testing on transformed data
+## Hypothesis Testing on Transformed Data
 We test for the significance in changing the metrics by conducting two-sample t-tests on the each category(food, crosswalk) using target labels (Food, Road) for each metric(Brightness/Sharpness/Contrast).
 First import the created csv files using pandas:
 <img width="615" alt="Screen Shot 2021-04-22 at 1 01 11 PM" src="https://user-images.githubusercontent.com/69918614/115754991-d2987600-a36a-11eb-9a24-0f660e5b4f58.png">